Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

    Follow the [workaround instructions](../update_product_stream/index.md#apply-workarounds) for the `csi-config` breakpoint.

-1. Copy the interface config files generated earlier by `csi config init` into `/etc/sysconfig/network/` with the first option **or** use the provided scripts in the second option below.
+1. Copy the interface configuration files generated earlier by `csi config init` into `/etc/sysconfig/network/` with the first option **or** use the provided scripts in the second option below.

    * Option 1: Copy PIT files.